armeggaddon/LLM-Capabilities-with-embeddings/README.md

-# LLM Capabilities using LangChain
+# LLM Capabilities with embeddings
-This repository showcases the power of LangChain framework using LLMs
+This repository showcases the power of LLM with embeddings

 COMING SOON..... :)